pierre01/SensorAnimation/README.md

 # Leveler Pro
 a very exaggerated name for a simple app that took me a few hours to make.
 I was thinking of renaming it Leveler Pro 3000 Ultimate Edition what do you think?
+## This app uses no external libraries, only the Maui API.

 This Maui app demonstrates how to animate data from a sensor in a Maui app.
 This example shows how to use the accelerometer sensor to create a Leveler